-Discrimination is the unequal or unfair treatment of a person on the basis of that person's race, color, religion, gender (including gender identity and gender expression, sexual orientation, and pregnancy), national origin, veteran status, age, height and weight, marital status, disability or genetic information.
+Discrimination is the unequal or unfair treatment of a person on the basis of that person’s race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
 Discrimination can occur when persons are excluded from participation in, or denied the benefits of, any University program or activity because of their protected status.

 Examples of Prohibited Practices